Internet Matters

 TEDx talks on the impact of digital footprints through the spoken word from Teacher Michelle Clark.

-Being creative
+Be creative

 Encourage your child to use different social platforms to display their skills and talents.
-It could be using Snap Chat stories to create an engaging CV or YouTube to showcase a range of talents.
+It could be using Snapchat stories to create an engaging CV or YouTube to showcase a range of talents.
 You could also encourage them to publish school projects to reflect their academic achievements.

-Being friendly on social
+Be friendly on social

-Being authentic
+Be authentic

 Although the internet allows children to be anyone online, it’s important to encourage them to be themselves and use their social platform to reflect who they really are.
 Being fake and telling half-truths can later backfire and cause issues later down the line.